Tag: bdx

 KEY THEMES

-Wells Fargo maintained an Equal-Weight rating but raised its price target from $157 to $161, signaling modest upside confidence.
+• Wells Fargo raised its price target from $157 to $161 (Equal-Weight), reflecting modest upside confidence.
+Jim Cramer praised the quarter as “excellent execution across the board.”

 RISKS